open-mmlab/mmdetection/GETTING_STARTED.md

 Optional arguments:
 - `RESULT_FILE`: Filename of the output results in pickle format.
 If not specified, the results will not be saved to a file.
 - `EVAL_METRICS`: Items to be evaluated on the results.
 Allowed values are: `proposal_fast`, `proposal`, `bbox`, `segm`, `keypoints`.
 - `--show`: If specified, detection results will be ploted on the images and shown in a new window.
-(Only applicable for single GPU testing.)
+It is only applicable to single GPU testing.
+Please make sure that GUI is available in your environment, otherwise you may encounter the error like `cannot connect to X server`.

 Examples: